 By timing your release perfectly, you’re ensuring that people are ready for your idea and have a strong need for it, and you’ve entered the market before anyone else.

 Unfortunately, there’s no real scientific process to determine the ideal timing for your idea to turn out into a successful entrepreneur.
 It’s helpful to use market research to understand your buyer personas and competitive research to scope out the competition, but timing will also often come down to a bit of luck and gut feeling.

 For a long term success, Networking is an essential personal skill for professionals, and extremely important for those working with startups.
 A strong presence both online and in the entrepreneurial ecosystem will help you build strong relationships with people who can spread the word about your business.

 Networking gives you the chance to make connections with fellow entrepreneurs, potential business partners, and investors.
-Consider networking to be just another part of your business plan, and have specific goals around meeting certain people and getting the word out about your business.
+Consider networking to be just another part of your business plan, and have specific goals around meeting certain people and getting the word out about your healthy businesses.
 It’s also a good idea to master an elevator pitch so you can explain what makes your startup so great within 30 seconds or less.